SomaLogic/SomaDataIO/cran-comments.md

-* This is a new release to CRAN.
+# This is a new release to CRAN.

+## R timings

+* a few of the examples seemed to run a long on (> 5s) during `rhub::check_for_cran()` however this was not reproduced locally.
+I assume this was due to resource limitation of the build container during some I/O processes.

 ## R CMD check results

 ```
 0 errors | 0 warnings | 1 note

-NOTE:
+* checking installed package size ...
+NOTE
-  installed size is 11.7Mb
+  installed size is 11.5Mb
   sub-directories of 1Mb or more:
-    data      3.1Mb
+    data      2.8Mb
     example   8.0Mb
 ```